End-of-Life Stage

 To begin, click on a lesson in the Course Sessions section at the bottom of this page.
 From there, you can move through the lessons and topics using the buttons at the bottom of each page.

-When you have reviewed all the topics and successfully completed the activities for each lesson, you’ll receive a certificate.
+When you have reviewed all the topics and completed the activities for each session, you’ll receive a digital badge.
 This shows your commitment to raising awareness, reducing stigma, and taking dementia supportive actions.

 Explore more sessions and continue your learning journey to expand your knowledge further